Jorge Cervantes: Biography

 George Van Patten was born in 1953 to Dr. Cecil Robert and Ester Van Patten.
 He was raised in Ontario, Oregon.
 As a young boy he delivered the local newspaper.
 Later he worked in the press room and soon became the photographer for the local newspaper, The Argus Observer, from 1969 - 1973.
 Van Patten learned about printing, photography, news and publicity at the newspaper.

 Van Patten was able to save money from his job at the newspaper to pay for his university studies abroad and in the U.S., first at the University of Valencia in Valencia, Spain, and later at the University of the Américas in Puebla, Mexico.
 As a university student in Mexico, he developed his lifelong passion for the cannabis plant.
 In 1976 Van Patten moved to Portland, Oregon, to be close to his parents after his father fell ill.
 He graduated from Portland State University in 1977.

 After graduation, Van Patten moved to Santa Barbara, California where he and a Chilean partner started a landscape garden business.
-There he grew "sinsemilla" (Spanish for 'seedless') marijuana illegally in Los Padres National Forest near Santa Barbara.
-Sinsemilla was the "new" high-quality cannabis that Mexicans reserved for domestic consumption at the time.
+There he grew "sin semilla" (Spanish for 'seedless') marijuana illegally in Los Padres National Forest near Santa Barbara.
+Sin semilla was the "new" high-quality cannabis that Mexicans reserved for domestic consumption at the time.
 In 1979 Van Patten and his partner sold the landscape garden business and embarked on a year-long travel excursion with their girlfriends through the heart of Mexico, Central America, and South America.